Durango in a Weekend

 Day 1: Friday

 Afternoon 1: Once your guests have arrived and dropped their suitcases, whisk them away to downtown for some window shopping and eats.
 Peruse the shops and galleries on Main Ave. until hunger strikes.
-Then head up to 2nd Avenue for some of my favorite places to eat downtown for lunch: Lola's, a fun patio with several food truck options, or 2nd Deli, a popular local's lunchtime spot.
+Then head up to 2nd Avenue for my favorite place to eat downtown for lunch, 2nd Deli, a sandwich spot that just feels like Durango.

 Day 2: Saturday

 Morning 1, Option 1: For the more adventurous, hit the ground running with some hiking or biking.
-Nothing showcases our city better than Durango's trails.
-Some of my favorite trails (I'm more of a hiker) are Animas Mountain Trail, Castle Rock or Purgatory Trail; all of which can be found on the AllTrails app.
-Fuel up beforehand with a delicious (and giant) breakfast burrito from Backcountry Gourmet at 11th street Station.
-81301 Coffee is also an excellent choice for coffee and burritos if you're heading north.
+Nothing showcases our city better than Durango's hiking trails.
+Or check out my favorite trails in the Summer trails.
+Fuel up beforehand with a delicious (and giant) breakfast burrito from Backcountry Gourmet at 11th Street Station.
+81301 Coffee is also an excellent choice for coffee and burritos if you're heading North.

-Morning 1, Option 2: Craving a more laid back Saturday?
-Visit the Durango Farmers market (8 am to noon at the TBK Bank parking lot downtown) and experience the rich variety of food and art this region has to offer.
+Morning 1, Option 2: Craving a more laid-back Saturday?
+Visit the Durango Farmers Market (8 am to noon at the TBK Bank parking lot downtown) and experience the rich variety of food and art this region has to offer.
 Then walk up to Hermosa Cafe for yummy pastries (aka the best quiche) and coffee.
 Sit on their Main Avenue patio for excellent people watching.
 Looking for a more upscale brunch?
-Check out El Moro, The Yellow Carrot or Union Social House.
+Check out El Moro.
 Afterwards, head over to the Animas River trail for a relaxing stroll or bike ride along the river.
-The views from this 7 mile trail are hard to beat.
+The views from this 7-mile trail are hard to beat.
 (Bikes can be rented from 2nd Avenue Sports.)

 Evening 2: Looking for some Saturday night frivolity?
-Start your night at 11th Street Station or Union Social House for a patio with great drinks and live music.
+Start your night at 11th Street Station for a patio with great drinks and live music, or hit up Peeples Bar and enjoy drinks in the garden at the Rochester.
 Then hit up The Ranch, arguably the most raucous bar in Durango, or the Wild Horse Saloon, a country bar that makes you question whether you're in Texas or Colorado.
-Cap off your night at The Bookcase and Barber, a snazzy little speakeasy (password found on their website under the name.)
+Cap off your night at The Bookcase and Barber, a snazzy little speakeasy (password found on their website under the name).

 Day 3: Sunday